Updated: May 17

 Rich Environment (lots of novelty, complexity, and unpredictability in the environment)

-Creativity (specifically, pattern recognition, or the linking together of new ideas)
+Creativity (specifically, pattern recognition, or the linking together of new ideas) (para.
+24)

 So where do educators begin?
 It starts with course design, assessment, feedback, and time.
-Much of the research on flow focuses on finding that balance between boredom, flow, and overload – much like the Goldilock’s effect.
+Much of the research on flow focuses on finding that balance between boredom, flow, and overload – much like the Goldilock’s principle.
 Time must be built into courses to support cognition, metacognition, creativity, and flow.
 Educators are encouraged to review Csikszentmihalyi’s nine dimensions that facilitate flow as detailed by Biasutti (2011):